DiamondLightSource/tickit/master/_sources/tutorials/creating-a-device.rst.txt

 ------------------

 We shall begin by creating a new python module named ``my_shutter.py``, and open it with our preferred editor.
-This file will be used to store the our Shutter class which will determine the operation of our device.
+This file will be used to store the `Shutter` class which will determine the operation of our device.

 Device Class